scalameta/munit/readme.md

 ### Source locations for assertion errors

-Assertions errors show the source code location where the assertion failed.
+Assertion errors show the source code location where the assertion failed.
 Use cmd+click on the location "`/path/to/BasicSuite.scala:36`" to open the exact line number in your editor (may not work in all terminals).